 • Ensure that the backward-forward position and seatback of front passenger's seat are locked into place securely by moving the seat back and forth.
+(Models equipped with manual seats only)

 If the ON indicator still illuminates while the OFF indicator extinguishes after taking relevant corrective actions described above, relocate the child restraint system to the rear seat and immediately contact your SUBARU dealer for an inspection.